 - It places more emphasis on human interaction;

 ISEs focus their attention on the relationship between people and technologies by developing human-centered systems that effectively integrate scientific discovery and societal needs

 The Industrial and Management Engineering program is designed to prepare students for continued learning and successful careers in industry, government, academia, and consulting.
-Within a few years of graduation our graduates of the Bachelor of Science programs are expected to:
+Within a few years of graduation our graduates of the Bachelor of Science program demonstrate the following PEO accomplishments: